A geometric multiscale model for the numerical simulation of blood flow in the human left heart: Numerical methods

 \subsection{Space and time discretization of the NS-ALE-RIIS equations and VMS-LES method}

 For the space discretization of Eq. \eqref{NS_ALE_RIIS_strong}, we introduce the following infinite dimensional function spaces:

 We employ the FE method for the spatial discretization and we denote with the superscript $h$ quantities associated to the FE discretization.
-We adopt the VMS-LES method \cite{bazilevs_2007, DF_2015, DMQ_2019, ZDMQ_2020} to get a stable formulation of the NS equations discretized with FE in the sense of the \textit{inf-sup} condition, to control instabilities arising from advection dominated problems, and to take into account the transitional and nearly turbulent regime that typically occurs in cardiac blood flow \cite{bazilevs_2007, ZDMQ_2020}.
+We use the VMS-LES method \cite{bazilevs_2007, DF_2015, DMQ_2019} to get an \textit{inf-sup} stable FE approximation of the NS equations.
+Moreover, this formulation is suitable both to control instabilities arising from advection dominated problems, and to account for the transitional and nearly turbulent regime that typically occurs in cardiac blood flow \cite{bazilevs_2007, ZDMQ_2020}.

-For the time discretization, we partition the time domain in $N_t$ time steps of equal size $\Delta t = \frac{T_f}{N_t}$ and we denote with the subscript $n$ quantities evaluated at time step $n$: $t_n$, with $n = 0, \dots, N_t$.
-We use the Backward Differentiation Formula (BDF) scheme of order $\sigma_t = 1, 2, 3$ to discretize the problem in time \cite{DF_2015} and we adopt a semi-implicit treatment of the non linearities by extrapolating the velocity field by means of the Newton-Gregory backward polynomials of order $\sigma_t$ bringing to the extrapolated velocity $\bm u^h_{n+1, \text{EXT}}$.
+For the time discretization, we partition the time domain in $N_t$ time steps of equal size $\Delta t = \frac{T_f}{N_t}$, and we denote with the subscript $n$ quantities evaluated at time step $n$: $t_n$, with $n = 0, \dots, N_t$.
+We use the Backward Differentiation Formula (BDF) scheme of order $\sigma_t = 1, 2, 3$ to discretize the problem in time \cite{DF_2015}, and we use a semi-implicit treatment of the non linearities by extrapolating the velocity field by means of the Newton-Gregory backward polynomials of order $\sigma_t$, yielding the extrapolated velocity $\bm u^h_{n+1, \text{EXT}}$.
+From our numerical results, and consistently with the findings of \cite{DF_2015}, we found that the semi-implicit VMS-LES formulation guarantees a stable solution also for relatively ``large'' time-step sizes, differently from explicit numerical schemes where the time step restriction is generally more severe \cite{quarteroni2009numerical}.
+By defining the extrapolated relative velocity as $\bm u^h_* =\bm u^h_{n+1, \text{EXT}} - \bm u^{\text{ALE},h}_{n+1}$, the fully discretized linear semi-implicit VMS-LES formulation of the NS-ALE-RIIS equations with BDF as time integration method reads: given $\bm u^h_{n}, \dots, $ $\bm u^h_{n+1-\sigma_t}$, for any $n = 0, \dots, N_t -1$, find $(\bm u^h_{n+1}, p^h_{n+1}) \in \mathcal {V}_{\bm g}^h \times \mathcal Q^{h}$ such that: